-Victims: The Armenians are an ancient people who have lived on the Armenian Plateau for more than 4,000 years.
+Most of the killing took place during World War I, 1915 to 1918, but it continued until 1923 when the newly-founded Republic of Turkey had become virtually free of all Armenians.
 During the genocide, the majority of the Armenian people were either killed outright or "ethnically cleansed" (removed by force) from their ancestral homeland; others escaped to neighboring countries or remained in the newly established Soviet Republic of Armenia.
+Laws were later enacted to prevent displaced Armenians from returning to their former homes.